yzhilong/tp/docs/DeveloperGuide.md

 4. A novice should be able to grasp the basic functionalities of the system without too much difficulty.
 5. The user interface should be clear, so that new users can use the app without too much difficulty.
 6. A user should be able to easily back up data.
-7. The product is offered free online.
+7. The product is offered for free online.

 ### Glossary